zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 {% include figure.html url="/assets/imgs/meta/games_room.jpg" description="Meta HQ (then Facebook) has a games room on the classic campus in Menlo Park (December 2018)" %}

-{% include figure.html url="/assets/imgs/meta/hired_for_brain.jpg" description="We biked from building to building at Meta HQ, here is what is says on the inside of the bicycle basket (December 2018)" %}
+{% include figure.html url="/assets/imgs/meta/hired_for_brain.jpg" description="Biking from building to building at Meta HQ, here is what it says on the inside of the bicycle basket (December 2018)" %}

 {% include figure.html url="/assets/imgs/meta/bootcampers.jpg" description="Bootcampers having breakfast at classic campus (used to be the Sun Microsystems HQ before becoming Meta's HQ)" %}